magfest/sideboard/docs/source/index.rst

       * when we re-connect, immediately re-fire all RPC method calls we're subscribed to, which gets the latest data and re-subscribes to the relevant channels

-    So after you instantiate this class does not guarantee that your connection is open; you should check the ``connected`` attribute if you are performing an action and relying on an immediate response.
+    So instantiating this class does not guarantee that your connection is open; you should check the ``connected`` attribute if you are performing an action and relying on an immediate response.

     If you only care about subscibing to a single method, you should probably use the `Subscription class <#Subscription>`_.